shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 Because SVM's training complexity is largely reliant on the size of the dataset and is not well suited to larger datasets, it was not used in this specific case.

-In the end, *Decision Tree, Logistic Regression, and KNN* models were shortlisted as the machine learning classification algroithms that were to be tested.
+In the end, *Decision Tree, Logistic Regression, and KNN* models were shortlisted as the machine learning classification algorithms that were to be tested.

 ## Results

-The results of each of the three models varied; one excelled at predicting the *positives* accurately while the other predicted the *negativves* better.
+The results of each of the three models varied; one excelled at predicting the *positives* accurately while the other predicted the *negatives* better.
 It was evident by the results that the predictions could have been improved if there was a more complete dataset at hand.

 ### K-Nearest Neighbor